OlgaRozina/JSON/README.md

 press Esc > :wq
 ```
 ***
-## 8. Push changes the an external repository
+## 8. Push changes the an external repository:
 ```
 $ git add new.json
 $ git commit -m "JSON"
 $ git push
 ```
 ***
-## 9. Create a file "preferences.json"
+## 9. Create a file "preferences.json":
-## 10. In the file "preferences.json", add information about your preferences in json format.
+## 10. In the file "preferences.json", add information about your preferences in json format:
 ```
 $ cat > preferences.json
 {